It looks like surrogacy could be an amazing option for you!

 If you’re considering surrogacy in Kansas, know that this is a legal and viable option for you.
 Like many states, Kansas has no laws regulating this assisted reproduction process — but surrogacy in Kansas is a safe and legal option for the intended parents and surrogates hoping to pursue this journey here.

 Before you begin your Kansas surrogacy, it’s important that you fully research the surrogacy process in Kansas.
 Only by doing this can you determine whether or not this is the right path for your goals and expectations.
 Surrogacy in not right for everyone but, if you are prepared for the challenges and rewards of the process, a fulfilling journey awaits you in the Sunflower State.

-On our website, you can find information about all aspects of the Kansas surrogacy process, including advice for surrogates and intended parents.
 Below, you’ll find some of the basic information you need to know about Kansas surrogacy before moving forward.

 As mentioned, Kansas surrogacy is not a process regulated by state laws.
 Because there are no laws authorizing or prohibiting surrogacy in Kansas, this process is one organized and regulated by local surrogacy professionals, like agencies and attorneys.
 In general, courts and judges in this state view the surrogacy process in Kansas favorably, meaning it is a legal option for you.

 Because there are no surrogacy laws in Kansas, surrogates and intended parents can pursue all kinds of surrogacy — including compensated and altruistic, gestational and traditional, international and domestic, etc. Before doing so, every intended parent and surrogate should contact a local Kansas surrogacy attorney to learn more about the legal requirements for their situation.
 Even though there are no “official” Kansas surrogacy laws, there are a few requirements that every surrogacy must meet to be safe and successful.